Skip to main content

 Your Blood Pressure.

-Posted on Thursday February 15, 2024 in Health Screening
+Posted on Thursday February 15, 2024 in High Blood Pressure

-This article was written by Dr Edward Leatham, Consultant Cardiologist
+An article written by Dr Edward Leatham, Consultant Cardiologist © 2024 E.Leatham

 Throughout your life your blood pressure will be largely determined by your genetic makeup, BMI, what you eat and any medications you take.
 If your parents have or had high blood pressure, the odds are that you will develop it too.